kinanen/TJTS5901-K23-Continuous-Software-Development/docs/Week 2.md

 for automatic deployment.
 Started some premilinary work for the backend/server structure and development.
 Did the conatainer configuration for the MERN app.

+### Otso:
+Looking into and learning the selected stacks parts, done Express and react exersies, Weekly meetings on monday with team and on tuesday with mentor

 ### Pierre:
 Did the OWASP security considerations.